d8ahazard/Phlex/readme.md

 5.  search for "Assistant".
 6. "Say a phrase with a Text Ingredient".
 7. What do you want to say:
+      * Language parsing has been updated to use API.ai for all commands, so no need for separate URL's for separate commands.
       * Depends on the command you want to use.
-I use "I want to watch", "Tell Plex to", and I want to download" for playback, control, and fetch commands respectively.
+I use "Tell Plex to", "I want to watch", and I want to download" for playback, control, and fetch commands respectively.

-  * You can use whatever you want, but some triggers are reserved - these should work.
+      * You can mostly use whatever you want, but some triggers are reserved - these should work.

       * Put the $ sign where the thing you're sending to Phlex goes.

-  * >"I want to watch $"
+      * > "Tell plex to $"

-  * > Start playing $

 8. Save it.